 A paper published in the Journal of Neurochemistry (Ahluwalia et al, 2003) summarised data that was an important contribution to his PhD thesis.
 This paper reported that application of capsaicin (a compound found in chilli peppers) to cultured nerve cells led to the release of a compound called anandamide.
 Professor Segal from UCL conveyed some concerns about this paper to the authorities at Imperial.
-This paper was subsequently corrected in 2010 (i.e. 7 years after publication).
+This paper was eventually corrected in 2010 (i.e. 7 years after publication).
 The amount of anandamide claimed to be released by capsaicin was reduced by 1000fold.
 This error was attributed to the use of incorrect units in the original paper (a simple typo?).
 Clearly there must be serious doubts about whether the original referees of the paper would still have recommended acceptance of the paper if the corrected units had been used in the first submission; the original amount said to have been released would have been a physiologically significant effect whereas the new amount could be regarded as just trace amounts.
 In 2011, the paper was retracted at the request of all of the co-authors except Ahluwalia.
-The new concentration reported in the correction may be below the limits of accurate detection by the analytical methods used.
+This retraction was prompted by Professor Segal’s suggestion that the anandamide concentration reported in the correction was below the limits of accurate detection by the analytical methods used.

 In August 2011, Imperial College announced that it was reviewing the award of Ahluwalia’s PhD because this paper was a cornerstone of the thesis.
 The report of this investigation was eventually released almost two years later in July 2013 The conclusions of this investigation were that there was no evidence that Ahluwalia had committed fraud or misconduct in his work at Imperial and thus that the award of his PhD should stand.
 They concluded that the problems in the results of the anandamide experiments were due to basic arithmetical errors and defects in the experimental methods and protocols used i.e. he was guilty of incompetence rather than dishonesty.